Turkish prosecutor seeks extradition of NBA's Kanter over Gulen links: Anadolu

 Kanter holds a U.S. green card that allows him to live and work in the country on a permanent basis.

-Reporting by Ali Kucukgocmen; Writing by Daren Butler; Editing by David Dolan
+Reporting by Ali Kucukgocmen; Writing by Daren Butler; Additional reporting by Martyn Herman, Editing by David Dolan, William Maclean